 The temperature begins to drop all over the country, creating warm and enjoyable weather.
 Most of the time, you no longer need to hide in shades.

 It can rain, but it is rare.
 If it does, I would not miss the opportunity to swim in the rain.
 Also, the seawater temperature is the hottest this month.

-You should expect temperatures above 35°C (95°F) degrees with sunny weather near the beach sites.
-There can occasionally be rainy weather as well, but summer still dominates most parts of Turkey.
+You should expect temperatures above 35°C (95°F) degrees with sunny weather beaches in the south.
+There can occasionally be rainy weather in late September, yet summer still dominates most parts of Turkey.